What is considered a fever? A simple guide for adults and children

-Parents, it’s easy to panic when your young child spikes a fever but first, take a deep breath.
-Keep in mind that kids usually spike fevers faster than adults and the temperatures tend to be higher as well; this is because children have an inexperienced immune system.
+Parents, it’s easy to panic when your young child spikes a fever, but first, take a deep breath.
+Keep in mind that kids usually spike fevers faster than adults and the temperatures tend to be higher as well; this is because children have an immature immune system.

-Fortunately, for low-grade fevers, there are a few steps you can take to make yourself more comfortable at home.
+Fortunately, for low-grade fevers, if you’re looking for how to break a fever, there are a few steps you can take to make yourself more comfortable at home.

 Rest

 Your body needs lots of rest to give your immune system a chance to recover.
-Keep your body cool by sleeping with light clothing.
+Keep your body cool by sleeping in light clothing.

 Fluids